bsanayah/javaMadLibs/README.md

 # javaMadLibs
 A Java program that helps me practice the use of variables.
-MadLibs
+MadLibs style!